open-telemetry/opentelemetry-java-instrumentation/RELEASING.md

 After making the release:

-* Merge a PR to `main` with the following change
+* Review and merge the PR that the release workflow creates titled "Bump download link version"
-  * Bump the version in the download link in the root `README.md` file
+  * Delete the branch from the PR since it is created in the main repo

 ## Patch Release